diveshpremdeep/ang-test-backend/README.md

 * `PATCH /todo/{id}` - Updates a todo item having a given ID.

 ## Implementation assumptions
-1. Todo item IDs are 32-bit integers.
-Any non-integer value or a value bigger than the maximum value of a 32-bit integer is considered invalid.
+1. Todo item IDs are positive 32-bit integers.
+Any other value is considered invalid.
 2. Newly created todo items are stored in an in-memory map for ease of implementation.
 3. Instead of `ToDoValidationError`, I've used a generic `ValidationError` class to describe any input validation errors (empty input or input that does not confirm to the minimum / maximum size).